 In any case, whatever Klitschko promised, that picture would send the message that he is not just another hack politician making empty promises, but a man who backs up his words with action.

-I'm joking, of course, but I actually think if he did use it, it would get him some votes.
+I'm joking, of course, but if he actually did use it, it would likely get him some votes.
 It would appeal to atavistic notions of what a leader should be.
 Plus he has that every-man-wants-to-be-him-and-every woman-wants-to-do-him sort of appeal.

 As for the steroids, when I mentioned this to my son, he suggested that all national leaders be required to take steroids, "just to help them make the right decisions…..well, the more manly decisions, anyway."